jmbhughes/AdventOfCode2022/README.md

 # AdventOfCode2022
-This year I plan to do the [Advent of Code](https://adventofcode.com/2022/) in Go as a learning exercise.
+This year I plan to do the [Advent of Code](https://adventofcode.com/2022/) as a fun practice.

+Days 1 through 6 are in Go.
+Days 7 through the end are in Python.